 • Author Stephanie Harrison suggests that the traditional formula for success (“get good grades, get into a good college, find a well-paying job, and live happily ever after”) may not actually lead to happiness, and can even lead to feelings of exhaustion, dissatisfaction, and disconnection from what truly matters.

-• Harrison believes that people end up chasing external validations (such as a good job.
-Or social media likes) that are supposed to bring happiness.
-But actually leave them unfulfilled.
+• Harrison believes that people end up chasing external validations (such as a good job or social media likes) that are supposed to bring happiness, but actually leave them unfulfilled.

 • Harrison has spent over a decade researching happiness and has developed a new philosophy of happiness, which she shares in her book “New Happy: Getting Happiness Right in a World That’s Got it Wrong.”
 She encourages individuals to break away from conventional paths and redefine what success means to them.

-• Harrison argues that happiness is not a fixed destination, but a dynamic and ever-evolving journey that requires cultivating sense of gratitude, self-compassion, and resilience, and that it’s important to question the status quo and find what truly makes each person fulfilled.
+• Harrison argues that happiness is not a fixed destination, but a dynamic and ever-evolving journey that requires cultivating a sense of gratitude, self-compassion, and resilience, and that it’s important to question the status quo and find what truly makes each person fulfilled.

 Image